hoyzington/nation_info/README.md

 # NationInfo

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/nation_info`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to NationInfo!
+This app is a quick and easy way to get some basic information (not overwhelming or political) on any nation in the world.
+It's great for increasing your knowledge of geography.
+Hope you enjoy!

 ## Installation